princjef/mageutil/bintool/README.md

 func WithArchiveExt(ext string) Option
 ```

-WithArchiveExt defines a custom extension to use when identifying an archive via the ArchiveExt template variable\.
-The default archive extension is \.tar\.gz except for Windows\, where it is \.zip\.
+WithArchiveExt defines a custom extension to use when identifying an archive via the ArchiveExt template variable.
+The default archive extension is .tar.gz except for Windows, where it is .zip.

 ### func [WithBinExt](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L226>)